No. 1 on Wild shopping list: A new goalie

 "There are definitely a lot of options out there," General Manager Bill Guerin said.

-While the Wild could fill its hole in net with a trade, dipping into a deep free agent pool might be a more feasible way to go.
+While the Wild could fill its hole in net with a trade, dipping into a deep free-agent pool might be more feasible.

 A long list of available goalies makes it a buyers' market, a situation that could help keep the price tag manageable.
 And the Wild would be able to negotiate a term that lines up with its vision for the position.